 IPL's Constitution requires that the Company must have not less than three, and not more than nine, directors.
 Under the Company's Board Charter, the number of directors and composition of the Board is determined having regard to what is appropriate for IPL to achieve efficient and prudent decision making.
 The Board will consist of a majority of non-executive, independent directors.

-The Board comprises seven directors, including six nonexecutive directors and one executive director (being the Managing Director & CEO).
+The Board currently comprises six directors, including five nonexecutive directors and one executive director (being the Managing Director & CEO).

 The directors were appointed on the following dates: